 The curriculum is a natural progression from the curriculum offered in the morning classes.
 For the most part, children choose their activities freely.
 Several adult-directed projects are offered each day in addition to child-led free play.
 The adult-led projects tend to be more “academic” than those offered in the morning, with somewhat fewer art projects and more math/literacy/science activities.

-Kerry Moore, the Pre-K teacher, was trained as a Montessori teacher, and uses a lot of Montessori learning games and activities in the class, adapted do fit the co-op classroom.
+Kerry Moore, the Pre-K teacher, was trained as a Montessori teacher, and uses a lot of Montessori learning games and activities in the class, adapted to fit the co-op classroom.
 She also likes to focus on developing children’s leadership skills, through encouraging them to speak or sing in front of the group, participate in acting out stories, and help make decisions about how the class runs.

 Geography and music appreciation/enrichment are offered once a week, often linked (for instance when the children were learning about North America, they also listened to Native American music).

 I've been working as a preschool teacher and director for over 30 years, almost half of them here at LAPP.
 I was working my way through college, planning to be a child psychologist, when I took a job in a preschool—and had so much fun, I just never left!
 After finishing my undergraduate degree, I did graduate work to attain an internationally-recognized A.M.I.
 Montessori diploma, and worked as a Montessori teacher for many years.
-I originally chose my current position because the schedule allowed me time to home-school my daughter (now a senior at Cal.)
-I had never heard of the parent participation co-op model until starting at LAPP in 1999, but my years here have convinced me that it is truly the best possible preschool approach.
+I originally chose my current position because the schedule allowed me time to home-school my daughter (now a Cal. graduate) I had never heard of the parent participation co-op model until starting at LAPP in 1999, but my years here have convinced me that it is truly the best possible preschool approach.
 Working together, parents and teachers can do wonderful things!
 Outside of school, I enjoy gardening, camping, travel, reading, playing the piano, cooking, and chasing after my four cats.